Hessian dialects: East Hessian

 A characteristic feature of East Hessian are the long mid monophthongs [eː], [oː], [eː]/[øː] from the MHG diphthongs ie, uo, üe, e.g. Breef 'letter', Broder 'brother', free 'early', cf. Standard German Brief, Bruder, früh).
 In the northern East Hessian area, MHG high long vowels were retained like in the adjacent area of North Hessian.

+South Hessian

+Due to being the dialect with the most influence on the New Hessian Regiolect as it was traditionally spoken in the City of Frankfurt, it is often considered THE Hessian dialect per se.
+Aside from the delabialisation of front vowels, that is shared with the vast majority of the other dialects, the same merger of the old diphthongs as Central Hessian and the apocope of -e and -en, it has no striking feature setting it apart.